marciofva/BackEnd-Cucumber-RestAssured-Java/README.md

 In order to test REST APIs, I found REST Assured library so useful:
 - First, I performed the manual tests using POSTMAN plugin in chrome browser.
 - This project is aimed at calling Correios' API to validate the CEP.
 This is written in a feature file using Cucumber.
-- Each line of the scenario would tie to backend code that actually executes the line (step).
+- Each line of the scenario is tied to backend code that actually executes the line (step).

 ## Verify JSON GET Request